 There are some things to keep in mind whenever you browse online:

-If an ad redirects you multiple times and the website you end up on has nothing to do with the ad itself – leave immediately and scan your device for malware.
+If an ad redirects you multiple times and the website you end up on has nothing to do with the ad itself, leave immediately and scan your device for malware.

 Use common sense.
 If it seems too good to be true, it probably is.
 Look into the website you’re buying from – it might be known to often sell knockoffs.
 Saw a banner inviting you to see a recent blockbuster?
-Google the movie first – if it’s not even out of theaters yet, the website that offers you to watch it now is absolutely lying.
+Google the movie first – if it’s not even out of theaters yet, the website that offers you the ability to watch it now is absolutely lying.
 Not to mention that it’s most likely illegal.

 Use security software.
 Antimalware and antivirus will protect your device, and a password manager will guard your online accounts.
 Many people wait for something to happen before setting up security software.
 Don’t be that person – protect your devices and accounts now, and you will never have to deal with the consequences of a cyberattack.